 The answer is that you pay both the employee and the employer tax, which means that you’re paying 12.4% for Social Security Tax and 2.9% for Medicare Tax.
 And if you’re a high wage earner, you’ll still have to pay the 0.9% Additional Medicare Tax above your earnings threshold.

 We know it’s not exactly fun to pay taxes as both employer and employee when you’re self-employed.
 The good news is that that the wage limit still applies to the Social Security Tax, so if you earn more than $142,800 in 2021, your Social Security Tax is capped.
 Additionally, you can deduct the employer-equivalent portion of your self-employment tax in figuring your adjusted gross income.

 You’ll need to fill out SE Form 1040 to pay your self-employment taxes, not Form 941.

-So, there you have it: you’re now a tax pro!
-They might have sounded complicated when you started reading this, but once you break FICA taxes down, it’s pretty straightforward and manageable.
+So how does it feel now that you’re a tax pro?
+They might have sounded complicated at first, but once you break FICA taxes down, it’s pretty straightforward and manageable.

 FICA is just part of the journey that takes you from the gross pay your employees earn to the net pay that shows up in their paycheck.
 If you would like to learn more about the entire payroll tax process, please check out our step-by-step guide here.